-- Organization Name - The is the name of your organization that will be displayed as the party responsible for blocking access to the domain.
+- Organization Name - This is the name of your organization that will be displayed as the party responsible for blocking access to the domain.

-- Notice E-mail - This is the e-mail address which will receive complaints/requests from endusers for unblocking or reviewing the domain in question via an embedded form.
+- Notice E-mail - This is the e-mail address that will receive complaints/requests from end users for unblocking or reviewing the domain in question via an embedded form.
 (Leaving this field blank disables the ability to send a message).

-- Custom Logo - This allows you to display a logo no the block pages.
+- Custom Logo - This allows you to display a logo on the block pages.
 (Leave blank to show no logo).

 Testing Block Page